 AWS Marketplace is a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on Amazon Web Services (AWS).

 CloudBlue Connect has the opportunity to publish Connect products as a SaaS service in the AWS Marketplace.
-This will help our vendor-owned providers (Connect Vendors with a Connect Provider account) a simple and effective way to reach AWS Marketplace without custom integration.
+This provides Vendors with a distributor account on Connect with a simple and effective way to reach AWS Marketplace without custom integration.

 AWS Marketplace Extension for Cloudblue Connect

 The following introduces and describes SaaS subscription types on AWS Marketplace:

 |SaaS subscriptions||A pay-as-you-go model where buyers are billed for their hourly usage of your SaaS product.|

 |SaaS contracts||Buyers are either billed in advance for the use of your software, or you can offer them a flexible payment schedule.|